Submitty/submitty.github.io/_docs/sysadmin/update.md

     ```

     Check the output of this script to be sure each course currently
     in use has been processed.
-The script will print error messages
+Note that the script will print error messages
-    for database edits that have been processed by a previous run of
+    for database edits that have already been processed by a previous run of
     this script (e.g. columns, relations, constrations, and/or tables
     that already exist, duplicate keys, etc.).
 These error messages
     can be safely ignored as long as the script proceeds.

-4. Next, it may be necessary to update the installed base linux
+4. Next, it may be necessary to update the installed base Linux
     system packages.
-We do this by re-running the system installation
+To do this, re-run the system installation
     script, which is safe to re-run on an existing Submitty system
     installation.